Fikru Teferra: Club career

 Teferra moved to the Czech First League club FK Mladá Boleslav on a three-year deal to stay in the Boleslav club, but was released from the contract before the end of his first season with the club.

 He signed a contract with ABSA Premiership outfit SuperSport United in 2010, but was released in 2011.

 On 12 October 2014, Teferra made history by scoring the first goal in the Indian Super League, a 28th-minute shot from the edge of the penalty box in a 3–0 victory for Atlético de Kolkata over Mumbai City FC.
 He also opened the scoring in their second match, a 2–0 win at NorthEast United.
 On 25 October 2014, he was given a two match ban for headbutting Gregory Arnolin in a match against FC Goa.

 On 19 December 2014, it was reported that Teferra was released by Atletico de Kolkata due to a hamstring injury.

 A month later, on 22 January 2015, after trialing with Bidvest Wits F.C. of the South African Premiership, that Teferra had signed a six-month contract with the club.
-He later signed for Chennaiyin FC in 2015 Indian Super League season.
+He later signed for Chennaiyin FC in 2015 Indian Super League.
 He made 11 appearances and he scored against Atlético de Kolkata.

 Fikru signed one-year contract with Bangladesh Premier League side Sheikh Russel KC for 10000 US$ salary per month on 21 February 2016.

 In March 2018 fikru joined Mohammedan SC of I-League 2nd division.